strongloop/expressjs.com/tr/advanced/best-practice-security.md

 You may be familiar with Secure Socket Layer (SSL) encryption.
 [TLS is simply the next progression of SSL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380515(v=vs.85).aspx).
 In other words, if you were using SSL before, consider upgrading to TLS.
 In general, we recommend Nginx to handle TLS.
 For a good reference to configure TLS on Nginx (and other servers), see [Recommended Server Configurations (Mozilla Wiki)](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_Server_Configurations).

-Also, a handy tool to get a free TLS certificate is [Let's Encrypt](https://letsencrypt.org/about/), a free, automated, and open certificate authority (CA) provided by the [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
+Also, a handy tool to get a free TLS certificate is [Let's Encrypt](https://letsencrypt.org/about/), a free, automated, and open certificate authority (CA) provided by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).

 ## Use Helmet

 [Helmet](https://www.npmjs.com/package/helmet) can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.

-Helmet is actually just a collection of nine smaller middleware functions that set security-related HTTP headers:
+Helmet is actually just a collection of smaller middleware functions that set security-related HTTP response headers:

 * [csp](https://github.com/helmetjs/csp) sets the `Content-Security-Policy` header to help prevent cross-site scripting attacks and other cross-site injections.
 * [hidePoweredBy](https://github.com/helmetjs/hide-powered-by) removes the `X-Powered-By` header.